 Disability Specific Adjustments: Blind and Vision Impaired

-There are around 300,000 people who are blind or vision impaired in Australia.
+It is estimated that there are over 357,000 people in Australia who are blind or have low vision.
 There is no ‘typical’ vision-impaired student: the impairment may be the result of a range of conditions and its impact will depend on the type, extent and timing of vision loss.

 The impact of the impairment on learning will vary significantly according to the nature and extent of vision loss: some students will have been born without vision, others will have lost it gradually; some will have no vision at all, others will have some vision, be light-sensitive, or have limited peripheral vision.
 It is also possible that vision and light-sensitivity will fluctuate day-to-day.

 Some students may rely on a guide dog or white cane to assist mobility while others have sufficient residual vision to get around independently.
 Students may require accommodations and assistive devices to facilitate access to education.
 An accommodation may be as simple as a seat near the front of the class, but most students use assistive technology (such as closed circuit TV, screen-magnification or screen-reading software) to enable them to read and access the internet.

 The learning processes of students with vision impairment may be affected in the following ways:

 - Students with vision impairment may access information in a variety of ways, for example Braille, audio-tape, or enlarged print.
 Braille readers cannot skim-read and may take up to three times as long as other students to read a text.
 Students with some vision may be large-print readers.
 Many will be unable to read examination questions and handouts in standard print or read their own handwriting when answering examination questions.
 They may also be unable to take their own notes.
 Extra time is needed to carry out some tasks, such as locating words in a text when shifting from one reading medium to another.

 - Students who need information put into alternative formats must wait, often up to six to eight weeks, for the material to be produced for them.
 This means that they will often fall behind other students in the class.